What Is Retail Price? Definition, Formula & Examples [2026] 2026

 8 Retail Pricing Strategies Used by Ecommerce Sellers

-The hawker, supermarket, and DTC fashion examples above are different blends of the same set of underlying strategies.
-Knowing the named strategies makes it easier to pick — and combine — the right one for your category.
+Ecommerce sellers combine a handful of underlying pricing strategies, and knowing the named ones makes it easier to pick, and combine, the right approach for your category.
 Below are the eight strategies most ecommerce sellers actually use, with quick guidance on when each fits.

 1. Cost-Plus Pricing